Overview

 while true; do dig @127.0.0.1 bad.threatstop.com; done & sleep 5; kill $!

-runs every 5 minutes.
-After the next scheduled cron run, you should see the log file has been rotated (moved to tdid_xxxxx.log.1) and a log of the transaction created as shown below.
+Next, please wait until the log upload process runs (which defaults to every 5 minutes).
+After the time has elapsed, you should see the log file has been rotated (i.e.g moved to tdid_xxxxx.log.1) and a log of the transaction created as shown below.

 -rw-r--r-- 1 root root 14.7K May 12 18:04 logupload_tdid_xxxxxxxx.log